DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 - Critical hit multiplier

 ## List of Gameplay Events to React to
+### Area/Floor-Based
+- Starting an area/floor
+- Clearing an area/floor

+### Room-Basad
 - Entering a new room
+- "Starting" a room
+- "Clearing" a room
 - Exiting a room

+### Spawber-Based
-- Starting the spawner / "Starting" a room
+- Starting the spawner
 - New wave start
 - Final wave start
-- Finishing a Spawner / "Clearing" a room
+- Finishing a Spawner

+### Combat-Based
 - Killing an enemy
 - Taking damage